Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 __________

-I came up with this for someone, sorry again, seriously, i thought id impress her by just getting a nobel prize for her and our future, and the first time i told anyone was when eating ice-cream from the best place in the world; and i literlly just came up with it soon after we met, but i got caught up in my own feeling and... sorry: (https://raw.githubusercontent.com/Jesky-Sean/Decreasing-FirstResponder-Response-Time/refs/heads/main/ABestSolution.docx)
+I came up with this for someone, sorry again, seriously, i thought id impress her by just getting a nobel prize for her and our future, and the first time i told anyone was when eating ice-cream from the best place in the world; and i literlly just came up with it soon after we met, but i got caught up in my own feeling and... sorry:
-    (A Best Solution. by, sean m jesky, as a word document).

 -----
 -----